 Being Overweight or Obese May Be Harmful To a Man’s Reproductive Health

 We all have our list of reasons why we want to lose weight, but fertility may not cross our minds as one of them.
-Unfortunately, when it comes to fertility issues, we may think about what a woman needs to address.
-However when it comes to your body weight and fertility, it can equally affect both a man and/or woman’s reproductive health.
+Unfortunately, when it comes to fertility issues, we may think about what a woman needs to address, but does obesity affect fertility in men?
+When it comes to your body weight and fertility, it can equally affect both a man and/or woman’s reproductive health.

 In fact, just like women, obesity and being overweight can have a negative effect on a man’s fertility.
 When you are a male of an unhealthy weight, serious diseases, that are common with obesity, can affect sperm quality.